Perseverance Dam: History

 Construction of this dam commenced in 1962 and was completed in 1965.
-Perseverance dam is located approximately 35 km Northeast of Toowoomba on Perseverance Creek, which is a tributary of Cressbrook Creek.
+Perseverance Dam is approximately 35 km northeast of Toowoomba on Perseverance Creek, a tributary of the Cressbrook Creek.

 On 4 February 1985, a Royal Australian Air Force Chinook helicopter crashed into the dam after striking a power line.
 The helicopter's pilot was killed, and the other three crew members were injured.

 Amenities

 The dam has a lookout with views across the lake, picnic and barbeque facilities, playground, toilets, and walking tracks.
 Pets are not allowed.
 Water skiing and canoeing are possible through the Lake Perseverance Centre's activities program.